DaehanKim/EasyRLHF/README.md

 --valid_data data/helpful-base/test.jsonl,data/helpful-online/test.jsonl,data/helpful-rejection-sampled/test.jsonl
 ```

+- Alternatively, you can use `scripts/rm_train.sh` for more customized settings

 ### Notes
 - Default model is gpt2-xl(1.5B) and the loss is binary cross entropy.
 - Deepspeed config is in `configs/ds_config.yaml` where you can set your preferred distributed setting.
 Default is set to Zero-2 Parallelism.